How To Love Your Body When You Hate It

 By practicing cognitive restructuring, you can start to change your negative thought patterns and develop a more positive and realistic perspective of your body.
 This tool can take time and practice to master, but it can be a powerful way to improve body image and overall well-being.

-In conclusion, it’s important to remember that improving body image is not about achieving a certain look or standard, but rather about accepting and appreciating your body for all that it is and all that it can do.
+It is important to remember that improving body image is not about achieving a certain look or standard but rather about accepting and appreciating your body for all that it is and all that it can do.
 By practicing these tools and approaches regularly, you can start to shift your focus away from negative self-talk and towards self-compassion and acceptance.

 Also be patient and kind to yourself throughout this journey, as it takes time and practice to develop a more positive and loving relationship with your body.
 A therapist could also help you overcome how you feel about your body.